 A CDC event producer is an application that generates CDC events.
 CDC event producers can be datastores, or applications that watch datastores and generate CDC events corresponding to changes in the datastores.

 MongoDB change streams is an example of a CDC architecture.
 To learn more about change streams, see the MongoDB Kafka Connector guide on Change Streams.

 You cannot apply a post processor to CDC event data.
-If you attempt to specify both, the connector logs a warning.

 You can specify a CDC handler on your sink connector with the following configuration option:

 change.data.capture.handler=<cdc handler class>